-2.9 Net revenues
+2.10 Net revenue

-Revenues are primarily comprised of proprietary trading and the revenue is calculated by recognising the profit or loss generated from trading activities which represents the difference between proceeds received on disposal and the initial cost of acquisition, including unrealised profits or losses on open positions.
+Revenue are comprised of proprietary trading.
+Proprietary trading revenue is calculated by recognising the profit or loss generated from trading activities which represents the difference between proceeds received on disposal and the initial cost of acquisition, including unrealised profits or losses on open positions.
 Revenue is recognised net of all costs that are directly associated with the Company's trading activities including trading and broker commissions and fees paid to access the Company's chosen markets and investment exchanges.
-These costs are recognised on an accruals basis as incurred.
-Revenues also include service fee income received from related companies for the provision of certain management and back office services.
-These revenues are recognised at the point when the related services are provided.
+These costs are recognised on an accruals basis as incurred

-2.10 Other income and expenses
+2.11 Other income and expenses